eloisetrigodet/training-material/topics/admin/tutorials/similarity-search/tutorial.md

 >
 > In this tutorial, we will deal with:
 >
-> 1. TOC
+> 1. Chargement des fichiers
+> 2. Analyses
+> 3. Création des graphiques
+> 4. Workflow
 > {:toc}
 >
 {: .agenda}

 # Part 1

-Introduction about this part
+Chargement des fichiers

 ## Subpart 1